Irawobebeyi/VBA-stock-Analysis/README.md

 CONSIDERATIONS

-Use the sheet alphabetical_testing.xlsx while developing your code.
+I used  the sheet alphabetical_testing.xlsx while developing your code.
 This data set is smaller and will allow you to test faster.
 Your code should run on this file in less than 3 to 5 minutes.

-Make sure that the script acts the same on every sheet.
+I made  sure that the script acts the same on every sheet.
 The joy of VBA is that it takes the tediousness out of repetitive tasks with one click of a button.

-S